 Analysis of Revenues

 Trade promotions, consisting primarily of customer pricing allowances, merchandising funds and consumer coupons, are offered through various programs to customers and consumers.
-Sales are recorded net of trade promotion spending, which is recognized as incurred, generally at the time of the sale.
+Sales are recorded net of trade promotion spending, which is recognized as incurred at the time of the sale.
 Most of these arrangements have terms of approximately one year.
-Accruals for expected payouts under these programs are included as accrued marketing and promotion in the accrued and other liabilities line item in the Consolidated Balance Sheets.
+Accruals for expected payouts under these programs are included as accrued marketing and promotion in the Accrued and other liabilities line item in the Consolidated Balance Sheets.

 Procter & Gamble Co., Income Statement, Revenues

 US$ in millions

 |12 months ended:||Jun 30, 2019||Jun 30, 2018||Jun 30, 2017||Jun 30, 2016||Jun 30, 2015||Jun 30, 2014|

 |Baby, Feminine & Family Care|

 Based on: 10-K (filing date: 2019-08-06), 10-K (filing date: 2018-08-07), 10-K (filing date: 2017-08-07), 10-K (filing date: 2016-08-09), 10-K (filing date: 2015-08-07), 10-K (filing date: 2014-08-08).

 |Net sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
 Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Procter & Gamble Co.’s net sales increased from 2017 to 2018 and from 2018 to 2019.|